Master of Science (Engineering)

 Students work in state-of-the-art facilities at the Lismore campus, including our new engineering and science precinct that provides the perfect environment to support high-impact, experimental, numerical-based engineering research.

-Southern Cross University’s School of Environment, Science and Engineering has an outstanding international research profile built on 30 years of excellence in teaching and research.
+Southern Cross University’s Faculty of Science and Engineering has an outstanding international research profile built on 30 years of excellence in teaching and research.

-Academic staff in the School of Environment, Science and Engineering can provide supervision for various discipline areas.
+Academic staff in the Faculty of Science and Engineering can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

-With a 30 year history of excellence in teaching and research, Southern Cross University's School of Environment, Science and Engineering has an outstanding international research profile.
+With a 30 year history of excellence in teaching and research, Southern Cross University's Faculty of Science and Engineering has an outstanding international research profile.
 The World Heritage rainforests, reefs, beaches, estuaries, large rivers, mountains and national parks provide living laboratories for learning and research.

 A Masters by Thesis work must show evidence of competence in research and scholarship including: